jonny-mills/Insight-Invitation-To-Edit/README.md

 Number of editors: if a page has only been edited by a few people, you will impact it by adding your perspective more than if you edit a page that has had hundreds of different editors already

-### Calculating Conflict Score

-This could be based on things like:
-Of all the entries that were ever added to the category page, how many of them were later deleted by someone else Many entries added and then deleted by others = high conflict In the editors' comment threads for the page, what is the average sentiment analysis score for the comments (more negative = high conflict)
-Conflict score is relevant for inclusion because as it said in the article about the 9 reasons women don't edit wikipedia, some people may not want to engage in "edit wars" or be criticized for their edits

 ## Visualization Output

 A) a dashboard where you can pick any category page and view it's "impact score" and possibly "conflict score" for editing (and all the the different components that go into the scores)